ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ASF's [Sentinel-1 On-Demand RTC](https://search.asf.alaska.edu/#/?topic=onDemand "Vertex On Demand Tutorial" ){target=_blank} products are generated using [GAMMA Software](https://gamma-rs.ch/ "https://gamma-rs.ch" ){target=_blank}.
 Products are distributed as GeoTIFFs (one for each available polarization) projected to the appropriate UTM Zone for the location of the scene.

-A Digital Elevation Model (DEM) is required for processing RTC.
+A Digital Elevation Model (DEM) is required for radiometric terrain correction.
 The [GLO-30 Copernicus DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank} is the default DEM used for processing RTC On Demand products.
 Refer to the [Digital Elevation Model section](#digital-elevation-models "Jump to the DEM Section of this document" ) for more information.

 !!! important "Coverage gaps in Copernicus DEM GLO-30 filled using GLO-90"

     The Copernicus DEM GLO-30 dataset does not provide coverage over Armenia and Azerbaijan.
-In the past, we have not supported On Demand product generation over those areas, due to the lack of DEM coverage.
+In the past, we have not supported On Demand product generation over those areas using the Copernicus DEM option.
 We now use the Copernicus DEM GLO-90 to fill those gaps.

-    The GLO-90 dataset has a pixel spacing of 90 meters, which is not as detailed as the 30-m pixel spacing in the GLO-30 DEM, but it does allow us to provide On Demand products in these regions, where they were previously unavailable.
+    Users should be aware that the GLO-90 dataset has a pixel spacing of 90 meters, which is not as detailed as the 30-m pixel spacing in the GLO-30 DEM.

 For a step-by-step tutorial on ordering On-Demand RTC Products using Vertex, visit our [RTC On Demand!
 StoryMap](https://storymaps.arcgis.com/stories/2ead3222d2294d1fae1d11d3f98d7c35 "RTC On Demand!
 StoryMap" ){target=_blank}, which also includes links to sample workflows using Sentinel-1 RTC products for GIS applications.